Shopify/Klint/docusaurus/docs/2-core-concepts/react-integration.md

 ### 2. Minimize React State Within Klint Components

-Avoid using React's `useState` within components that contain Klint, as state changes trigger re-renders.
+Do not use React's `useState` within components that contain Klint, as state changes trigger re-renders.
 Instead:

 - Use `useStorage` for Klint-specific state
 - Pass props from parent components when needed